DontEvenTalkToMe/clicraft/README.md

 Note: The game will only work on Linux and specifically those with the bash shell

 All feedback, advice, ideas etc are very, VERY welcome!
 This is my first proper Github Repo and Bash Script and so I am very inexperienced!
-I am very sorry to those who know bash and see the absolutely hideous, ineffeicient, over-engineered code I've written!
+I am very sorry to those who know bash and see the absolutely hideous, inefficient, over-engineered code I've written!

 ## Uninstall:
 First cd into the clicraft folder that was created when you cloned this repo,